Carnival Phantasm: Manga

-Take-Moon published the series in Comic Ichijinsha with two volumes published between June 25, 2004 and August 9, 2006.
+Take-Moon published the series in Comic Ichijinsha with two volumes published between June 25, 2004, and August 9, 2006.
 A reprint of 1 volume was published on November 26, 2011, with print and kindle versions retailed.

 Anime

 The series is produced by Lerche, directed by Seiji Kishi, written by Makoto Uezu, and composed by Yasuharu Takanashi.
 The January issue of Ichijinsha's Monthly Comic Rex magazine announced that Take-Moon would receive an anime adaptation.

 It was released in seasons which each has four episodes.
 The first season was released on August 12, 2011, the second one on October 28, and the third one on December 31.
 An extra episode titled "Carnival Phantasm EX Season" was released together with the omnibus version of the Take-Moon manga on November 26, 2011.
 A Take Moon special edition was announced on October 10, 2011.

 The first season was released on Blu-ray in Japan on August 14, 2011, and the second one on October 28.
 A complete edition was announced on February 8, 2015.
 It was released on April 30.

 The opening theme song is "Super☆Affection" by Minami Kuribayashi, Miyuki Hashimoto, Faylan, Aki Misato, Yozuca*, and Rino, and the ending theme song is "Fellows" by Masaaki Endoh.
+In episode 11, the ending theme song is "Final Dead Lancer", composed by Yasuharu Takanashi.